BrandonDuenas/House-Depot-Sales-2023/README.md

 ### Recommendations

 Through the analysis of House Depots sales data from 2023.
 Somee key areas for growth were identified includeding warrenty sales, product cost optomization, and finding an avenue to profit off damaged products recieved.

   - For warrenty sales I recommeded to: provide more warrenty knowledge, highlight peace of mind the warrenty provides, focus on the fincial protection the warrenty provides, show testimonials from customers that have purchased the warrenty, and provide deal bundles at point of purhcase.
   - For Product Cost Optimization I recommeded to analyze bids to get the best prices on productcs.
 They can do this by relecting on the Tableau Dashboard and analyzing past bids.
-  - To Maximize on profits we came up with a couple of options to deal with damaged products
+  - To Maximize on profits we came up with a couple of options to deal with damaged products including: selling products to local rage rooms, and parting out components that still work for online resale.

+By following these stragies House Depot will enhance profits and buisness growth for the years to come.

+### Limitations

+There were some limmitations to the sales data including incomplete or missing values.
+Those Values were removed or highlighted to provide unskewed results.